Hailey Baldwin And Justin Bieber Return To New York Following Their Engagement In The Bahamas

 As all three are heavily involved in their Christian faith, Bieber and Baldwin being members within the Hillsong Church, the “Beauty And A Beat” singer took the religion angle when asking for permission.

-Stephen shared his joy over his daughter’s engagement on social media through a heavily religious-themed post, which has since been deleted.
+Stephen shared his joy over his daughter’s engagement on social media through a heavily religious post, which has since been deleted.

 As previously reported by the Inquisitr, Baldwin’s cousin, Ireland, also shared her excitement about the engagement via her Instagram.

 The Inquisitr also recently reported that Bieber’s father, Jeremy, was also excited upon hearing the happy news, which he shared on his Instagram by posting a picture of his son with the caption, “@justinbieber Proud is an understatement!
-Excited for the next chapter!”.
+Excited for the next chapter!”